quocminhngo/New-York-Housing-Analysis/README.md

 that rent should be no more than 30% of your income.

 # Project Execuation
 Create a data pipeline by web scraping all the currently available price, bathroom, bedroom, and address data for every rental unit from Rentals.com.
-More specifically, the price, bed
-My goal is to extract the price, bathroom, bedroom, and address information from the corrrect HTML tag and compile it into a structured database in MySQL.
+Then export the data as a csv file for transformation in Microsoft Excel before loading the cleaned data into a MySQL database for visualization in a BI tool.

 # Run the Code
 If you want to run the code in "Web Scrape.ipynb" then follow this
 <a href="https://chromedriver.chromium.org/downloads" target="_blank">link</a>